 Dr. Harris holds degrees from Bryn Mawr College, Queens College, New York, The Université de Nancy, France, and New York University.
 Dr. Harris was the inaugural scholar in residence in the Ray Charles Chair in African-American Material Culture at Dillard University in New Orleans where she established an Institute for the Study of Culinary Cultures.
-Dr. Harris has been a professor of English at Queens College/C.U.N.Y. for more than four decades.
-She is also a regular presenter at the annual Literary Festival in Oxford, England, a Patron of Oxford Gastronomica at Oxford/Brookes University in Oxford, England, and a consultant to the Lowcountry Rice Culture Project in South Carolina.
-She is currently at work developing a center for connecting culinary cultures in New Orleans.
+Dr. Harris has been a professor of English in the SEEK Program at Queens College/C.U.N.Y. for almost five decades.
+She is a regular presenter at the annual Literary Festival in Oxford, England, and has worked with Oxford/Brookes University.
+She is also a Patron of the Oxford Cultural Collective.
+A sought-after consultant, Harris continues to work internationally at connecting cultures through cuisine.

-In 2012, Dr. Harris was asked by the Smithsonian’s National Museum of African American History and Culture to conceptualize and curate the cafeteria of the new museum which is being built on the Mall in Washington DC that is scheduled to open in 2015 and is a member of the Kitchen Cabinet at the Smithsonian Museum of American History.
+In 2012, Dr. Harris was asked by the Smithsonian’s National Museum of African American History and Culture to conceptualize and curate the cafeteria of the new museum on the Mall in Washington DC and is a member of the Kitchen Cabinet at the Smithsonian Museum of American History.
 The Heritage Radio Network sums her up saying, “Doctor Jessica B. Harris damn near knows it all when it comes to African and Caribbean cuisines and culinary history.
 She’s a living legend”.
 Harris lives in New York, New Orleans and Martha’s Vineyard.